galeone/galeone.github.io/_posts/2021-04-01-tensorflow-custom-ops-bazel-abi-compatibility.md

 Custom ops are a way for extending the TensorFlow framework by adding operations that are not natively available in the framework.
 Adding a new operation is a relatively simple thing especially if you work in the officially supported environment (Ubuntu16, CUDA 10).
 However, if you built TensorFlow from scratch to support your target environment (e.g. Archlinux, CUDA 11) the official TensorFlow support for creating a custom op - that relies upon a Docker image - becomes useless.

 This article will guide you through the steps required to build TensorFlow from source and create a custom op.
-Moreover, the conversion process required to adapt a "custom op" (designed to be created with the Docker image), and a "user op" (an operation placed inside the TensorFlow source code and build with Bazel) is presented.
+Moreover, the conversion process required to adapt a "custom op" (designed to be created with the Docker image), and a "user op" (an operation placed inside the TensorFlow source code and built with Bazel) is presented.
 So, we'll see in order:

 - Building TensorFlow from source.
 - Custom Ops overview.